dnorcini/ChicagoCCDSim/README.md

 ## Build
 The program is tested and supported on `zev.uchicago.edu` using Geant4.10.03, configured with Qt viewer.
 The G4 source code can be found on `zev` via `/usr/local/geant41031/`.

-To install ChicagoCCDSim on your `zev` account, and making life easier, first add some environmental variables to your `.bashrc` file:
+To install ChicagoCCDSim on your `zev` account, and making life easier, first source the geant build and add some environmental variables to your `.bashrc` file:
 ```
-# env variables
+# geant4
+source /usr/local/geant41031/bin/geant4.sh
 export CG4=<path/to/source/directory>/ChicagoCCDSim
 export CG4_BUILD=<path/to/build/directory>/ChicagoCCDSim_build
 export CG4_OUTPUT=<path/to/output/directory>/ChicagoCCDSim_output